 1 The Old Coach House is a delightful, well-equipped, three-bedroom house located within easy access of Dartmouth on Weeke Hill, just sixty yards from peaceful and protected National Trust woodland.
 It has two bathrooms, a modern kitchen and an open plan sitting and dining room.
 An attractive terrace and decked balcony allow guests to eat al fresco in the summer sunshine.
 1 The Old Coach House is full of character and is an ideal base for families who want to make the most of the beautiful surrounding area and Dartmouth waterfront.

-Electric oven and gas hob, fridges, dishwasher, washing machine and tumble dryer.
+Electric oven and induction hob, larder fridge, freezer, microwave, dishwasher, washing machine and tumble dryer.

 Gas central heating and hot water.

-TV with Sky Freeview, DVD iPod docking station and music centre, Wi-Fi available.
+TV with Sky Freeview, DVD iPod docking station and music centre, Further TV in Kitchen breakfast room.
+Wi-Fi available.

 Parking for up to two-three cars on the drive.